 Tip!

-You can serve this street corn dip with a variety of options, including tortilla chips, veggies, potato chips, or crackers, but the one MANDATORY dipper is Fritos Scoops.
+You can serve this street corn dip with a variety of options, including Air Fryer Tortilla Chips, veggies, potato chips, or crackers, but the one MANDATORY dipper is Fritos Scoops.
 Our family has tested this extensively, trust us!

 Leftover Ideas